StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#3A_SettingUpElectronReactBuild/readme.md

 Remember to add the /dist folder to your .gitignore, otherwise you will be uploading your entire compiled program when ever you push!

-Congratulations if you have made it this far, the next tutorials will be working on setting up an atoumated update for the app using git:
+Congratulations if you have made it this far, the next tutorials will be working on setting up an atuomated update for the app using git:

 [Setting Up Gitlab for Auto Updates](../%234A_SettingUpGitlab)